nstutelberg/Projects/sneaker_project.README.md

 # Project Introduction

 This project explores the determinants of the price of luxury sneakers.
 The sneaker resale market was valued at $2 billion in 2019 according to studies done by Statista and Cowen [(Link)](#Links).
 The most popular sneakers to resell are Adidas and Nikes, with Jordans and Yeezys being some of the most popular sneaker models on the market.

+With me being involved in the sneaker reselling market, I wanted to determine what the key factors were for whether a shoe would appreciate or depreciate over time.
-My analysis only focuses on Yeezy 350 v2's so I can control for differences in the sneakers and focus on my chosen independent variables.
+My analysis only focuses on Yeezy 350 v2's so I can control for brand preference and personal taste when it came to a sneakers silhouette.
 This project is a cross-sectional analysis of 9 different models of Yeezys, and I sought out the most influential factors behind an increase or decrease in the price of a sneaker in the after-market.

-In my cross-sectional analysis, the statistical analysis methods I use are:
+**In my cross-sectional analysis, the statistical analysis methods I used were:**

   -Linear Regression

   -Multivariate Regression

-  -AIC (Akaike information criterion)
+  -AIC (Akaike Information Criterion)

   -Binary Regressors

-  -Interaction effects
+  -Interaction Effects

   -Wald Test

 # Hypotheses
-   1) Average disposable income per capita is positively related to the average selling price of yeezys.
-(TABLEAU MEAN OF SELL PRICE AND INCOME)

-   2) Solid color yeezys appreciate faster than multicolored yeezys or striped yeezys (TABLEAU GROUP COLORS AND TAKE AVERAGE OR PLOT TWO LINES IN R)
+   1) Solid color yeezys appreciate faster than striped yeezys H<0>:
+      H<1>:

+   2) Dark color yeezys appreciate faster than light color yeezys

-   3) Higher shoe size correlates to higher resale price (REGRESSION IN R)
+   4) Larger shoe size correlates to higher resale price

-   4) Later order date (more recent) correlates to higher resale price.
-(REGRESSION IN R)

 # Notes
    Fix a day and find the day that has the greatest variation in the cross section, a day where you have the most models being sold